-For all his eloquent devotion to Catholicism, I wonder if Pascal occasionally wasn't prey to his own truths, making him tremble at the idea that we lived in a godless infinity, a meaningless void that goes on forever, endlessly, without purpose, rhyme, or reason.
-We come, we go, we live, we love, we hate, we die, and that's that, and nothing matters beyond our few wonderful moments in the sun.
+Despite his eloquent devotion to Catholicism, I wonder if Pascal wasn't prey to truths that made him tremble at the very idea that we lived in a godless infinity that goes on forever, without purpose, rhyme, or reason.
+We come, we go, we live, we love, we hate, we die, and that's that, and nothing matters beyond our few beautiful moments in the sun.

-Reading Pascal’s comments above, he seems bothered, not only by the pointlessness and apparent randomness of existence but by man’s total insignificance in such a scheme.
-If there is no God, if there is little more than raw nature, then for the believer that awe-inspired gaze into the night sky becomes a dizzying glance into an abyss of time and space where everything but our consciousness is non-being.
+Reading Pascal's comments above, he seems bothered, not only by the pointlessness and apparent randomness of existence but by man's total insignificance in such a scheme.
+If there is no God, if it's all just brute nature, then a true believer gazing up into the night sky will see only a frightening abyss of time and space where everything but our consciousness is dead matter.

 God, or at least a belief in a God, gives us back our place of honor in the universe.
 We matter again.
 Even our insignificance has a point.
 The universe may still be terrifying in its size and scope, but we can at least comfort ourselves by knowing that an all-loving, just, and good Sentience is in charge of it all and has a plan with us included.

-I don’t agree with Pascal’s solution.
+I disagree with Pascal's solution.
 I take solace from the fact that there is so much that will always remain beyond me.
-Pascal is forever pointing out the arrogance of the atheists and skeptics of his age, of those who questioned the integrity of the Christian faith.
+Pascal often pointed out the arrogance of the atheists and skeptics of his age and those who questioned the integrity of the Christian faith.

-However, there’s no arrogance in confessing ignorance and questioning the flimsy certainties of those who claim an inside track to the truth.
-On the contrary, Pascal and others like him offer bold claims about the truth of the Christian faith by sole virtue of their faith, and as a result come across as a little too sure of themselves, of themselves being guilty of assuming they know more than is possible to know.
+However, I see no arrogance in admitting ignorance and questioning the flimsy certainties of those who claim an inside track to the truth.
+On the contrary, Pascal and others like him offer bold claims about the validity of the Christian faith by sole virtue of their faith.
+As a result, they come across as a little too sure of themselves by assuming they know more than possible.

-Admitting that we can never fully explain existence doesn’t mean we must dwell in ignorance.
-That said, such an admission is humbling in a way that is often missing from those who claim to have all the answers.
-When you come across someone who is entirely convinced that what they believe is correct, you can rest assured they are deluding themselves.
+Admitting that we can never fully explain existence doesn't mean we must dwell in ignorance.
+That said, starting with this admission is humbling in a way I often miss from those who claim to have all the answers.
+When you come across someone entirely convinced that what they believe is correct, you can rest assured they are deluding themselves.